usc-isi-i2/mowgli-in-the-jungle/README.md

 ## II.
 Prepare your environment

 **Note:** We recommend that you run this code within a virtual environment.
-Especially the `graph-tool` library has been known to cause installation problems, since it is a C++ wrapper and it requires a lot of packages to be updated/installed.

 * `git clone https://github.com/usc-isi-i2/mowgli-uci`
 * install the pre-requisites for Mowgli UCI (see their readme)